loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+    - 3.4.12
+     - minor fix; Open communication listeners after changing role instead of before.
+Reported by VigoC.

     - 3.4.11
      - minor fix; parameter set mismatch for stateless service instance
      - upgraded to new SDK (SF 3.3.654)

     - 3.4.10
      - Fix for issue 82 'Create Replica never returns if RunAsync is endless.'
 Reported by sportfort.